 The apps, many on sale via app stores for smartphones such as iPhone, BlackBerry and Android, are marketed as a means for parents to monitor children’s use of smart devices, according to TechDirt.

-But an Australian study has found that 97% of domestic violence cases involved the use of spyware by the abusive partner.
+But an Australian study has found that 97% of domestic violence cases involved the use of mobile technologies by the abusive partner.

-CBS tested software on sale in America, and found that such software was often legal due to loopholes – for isntance, it was marketed as a tool to track rogue employees or children.
+CBS tested software on sale in America, and found that such software was often legal due to loopholes - for instance, it was marketed as a tool to track rogue employees or children.

 One such package boasted, "All phone calls are recorded.
 Once you log into your account, you can see when the call was made, the number associated with the person on the other side and even listen in.The same goes for text messages.
 Even more shocking, if a phone call wasn't taking place but the phone was on, it could be used to bug a room and even record video.
 The GPS also allows someone to track where you are at any given moment of the day."